simorautiainen/cursor-estimation/README.md

 ### Velocity model

-I don't have enough education on systems and control theory I could explain how the matrixes are formulated but they atleast seem to work :D
+I don't have enough education on systems and control theory I could explain how the matrixes are formulated but they atleast seem to work :D This is going to change since I'm taking control theory courses.